-To further understand the inference process of the \modelname/, Figure \ref{fig:graph_visalization} shows the inference process of a test instance.
-Interestingly, to make the correct prediction on this instance, the model has to perform a fairly complicated inference.\footnote{ In the example, to find the right path, the model needs to search over observed instances ``$215 \leadsto 448$: $215 \rightarrow 101 \rightarrow 448$'' and ``$76 \leadsto 493$: $76\rightarrow 308 \rightarrow 101 \rightarrow 493$'', and to figure out the distance of ``$140\rightarrow 493$'' is longer than ``$101 \rightarrow 493$'' (there are four shortest paths between $101\rightarrow 493$ and three shortest paths between $140\rightarrow 493$ in the training set).} We observe that the model cannot find a connected path in the first three steps.
-Finally, the model finds a valid path at the forth step and predict the correct shortest path sequence at the fifth step.
+To further understand the inference process of the \modelname/, Figure \ref{fig:graph_visalization} shows the inference process for one test instance.
+Interestingly, to make the correct prediction on this instance, the model has to perform fairly complicated inference.\footnote{ In the example, to find the right path, the model needs to search over observed instances ``$215 \leadsto 448$: $(215) \rightarrow 101 \rightarrow (448)$'' and ``$76 \leadsto 493$: $(76)\rightarrow 308 \rightarrow 101 \rightarrow (493)$'', and to figure out that the distance of ``$140\rightarrow 493$'' is longer than ``$101 \rightarrow 493$''.
+(There are four shortest paths between $101\rightarrow 493$ and three shortest paths between $140\rightarrow 493$ in the training set.)} We observe that the model cannot find a connected path in the first three steps.
+Finally, the model finds a valid path on the fourth step, and predicts the correct shortest path sequence on the fifth step.